aerospike-community/client-lua/readme.md

 #Calling Aerospike from Lua
 ##Problem
-You are using Lua and would like to make calls to an Aerospike database.
+You are using [Lua](http://www.lua.org/) and would like to make calls to an Aerospike database.
 But Aerospike does not provide a Lua Client API.

 You may be using Lua within application servers like Nginx, BarracudaDrive, Mako, OpenResty, Kepler, etc - similar to how Javascript is used inside Node.
 ##Solution
 The solution is conceptually simple: Call the Aerospike C API from Lua.
 There is extensive Lua documentation and many books and blogs that describe calling C from Lua.
 This example demonstrates how to wrap the Aerospike C client API so it can be called from Lua.

-The source code for this solution is available on GitHub, and the README.md http://github.com/aerospike/client-lua.
+The source code for this solution is available on GitHub at http://github.com/aerospike/client-lua.

-The package also requires the Aerospike C client, which is available at http://github.com/aersopike/aerospike-client-c or from http://aerospike.com .
+The project also requires the Aerospike C client, which is available at http://github.com/aersopike/aerospike-client-c or from http://aerospike.com .
 You will need to build the client and have the Aerospike headers and libraries available in the search path.

+You’ll need the Lua development environment, and the ```lua.h``` in the include path.
+You can include the Lua 5.0 or 5.1 environment from the source, or install a Lua development package with your package manager.
+###Build Instructions

-In this example we will wrap 5 basic Aerospike key value operations:
+In this example, we will wrap 5 basic Aerospike key-value operations:
-Connect - connect to an Aerospike cluster
+ 1. **Connect** - connect to an Aerospike cluster
-Get - read a record from the Aerospike cluster
+ 2. **Get** - read a record from the Aerospike cluster
-Put - write a record to the Aerospike cluster Increment - increment a bin value in a record Disconnect - disconnect from the Aerospike cluster
+ 3. **Put** - write a record to the Aerospike cluster
+ 4. **Increment** - increment a Bin value in a record
+ 5. **Disconnect** - disconnect from the Aerospike cluster

 You can use this example to wrap other Aerospike operations in the C library.
 This C library must be installed on the Lua library path for Lua to find it.

-There is a lot of information at Lua users wiki that describes calling C from Lua.
-Chapter 24 of “Programming in Lua” describes in detail how this is done.
+There is a lot of information at the [Lua users wiki](http://lua-users.org/wiki/) that describes calling C from Lua.
+Chapter 24 of “[Programming in Lua](http://www.lua.org/pil/)” describes in detail how this is done.

-In general, you’ll need the Lua development environment, and thus lua.h in the include path.
-You can include the Lua 5.0 or 5.1 environment from source, or install a Lua development package with your package manager.
-###Build Instructions
 Run the build script located in the root directory of the repository to build the library "as_lua.so"

 For Linux